jeremiegirault/swift-evolution/proposals/NNNN-flatten-void.md

 ### No change

-If no change happens, users will have to use a specific type for the neutral `Void` argument :
+If no change happens, users will have to use a specific type for the neutral `Void` argument:

 ```
 typealias CallbackOf<T> = (T) -> Void